 Fishing for Halibut

 June is a fantastic month for fishing in Alaska.
-Particularly, halibut fishing is in full swing, and it’s one of the most popular summer activities.
+Halibut fishing is in full swing and is one of the most popular summer activities.

 - Homer: Head to Homer, known as the Halibut Fishing Capital of the World.
 Charter a boat and experience the thrill of pulling in a giant halibut from the deep waters.

-- Cooper Landing: The Kenai River is another great spot for fishing trips.
+- Cooper Landing: The Kenai River is another excellent spot for fishing trips.
 The sockeye salmon run is just beginning, making it a prime time for anglers.

 Glacial Dog Sledding

-When considering what to do in Alaska in June, don’t miss out on glacial dog sledding.
-June is one of the last months you can enjoy dog sledding on a glacier before summer melts the snowpack.
+Don’t miss out on glacial dog sledging when considering what to do in Alaska in June.
+June is one of the last months to enjoy dog ssledgingon a glacier before summer melts the snowpack.
 It’s a quintessential Alaskan experience that offers a thrill like no other.

 - Helicopter Ride: You’ll start with a helicopter ride over stunning glaciers before landing on a remote snowfield.